oracle-livelabs/em-omc/enterprise-manager/em24ai/em-find-fix-validate/em-find-fix-validate.md

 8. One can notice the differences between Performance Hub and Top Activity Lite in terms of Time viewport, Summary timeline and Dimensions such as Time view port is fixed to 5 min and provides limited dimension with the goal of scable and near-time monitoring under high load.

-## Task 4: Real-Time Database Operations Monitoring
+## Task 5: Real-Time Database Operations Monitoring

+1. You should already be logged on to Enterprise Manager.
+If you are not, please follow the instructions detailed earlier.
+Select the **SQL Monitoring** tab in Performance Hub.

-1. From the terminal session on your remote desktop, run as user *oracle*
+2. From the terminal session on your remote desktop, run as user *oracle*

     ```
     <copy>